matt-wombat/opensap-ui52-orders/readme.md

 * Adding sticky header to the table
 * Adding floating footer to the semantic page
 * Adding dynamic header to the object page layout
-* Adding graphical representation / icon for delivery urgency
+* Adding status indicator for graphical representation of delivery urgency by icon
 * Creating custom controls and embedding into Master-Detail app
 * Extending Flexible Column Layout with custom build create page
 * Validation of user input with regular expressions